hayleycd/in_case_of_emergency/docs/index.md

 ![In Case of Emergency Logo](assets/images/cover.png)

+{: .note }
+This project is no longer deployed. you will not be able to try it for yourself.
+It is now only a writing and code sample.

 ## My application

 Introducing _In Case of Emergency_, the Twilio app that makes it easy to keep emergency contact information up to date!
 I can also customize my information, making sure not to leave out anything